Mycoestrogen: Sources

 Mycoestrogens are produced by various strains of fungi, many of which fall under the genus Fusarium.
 Fusarium fungi are filamentous fungi that are found in the soil and are associated with plants and some crops, especially cereals.
 Zearalenone is mainly produced by F. graminearum and F. culmorum strains, which inhabit different areas depending on temperature and humidity.
-F. graminearum prefers to inhabit warmer and more humid locations such as Eastern Europe, Northern America, Eastern Australia, and Southern China in comparison to F. colmorum which is found in colder Western Europe.
+F. graminearum prefers to inhabit warmer and more humid locations such as Eastern Europe, Northern America, Eastern Australia, and Southern China in comparison to F. culmorum which is found in colder Western Europe.

 Health effects

 Mycoestrogens mimic natural estrogen in the body by acting as estrogen receptor (ER) ligands.
-Mycoestrogens have been identified as endocrine disruptors due to their high binding affinity for ERα and ERβ, exceeding that of well known antagonists such as bisphenol A and DDT.
+Mycoestrogens have been identified as endocrine disruptors due to their high binding affinity for ERα and ERβ, exceeding that of well known endocrine disruptors such as bisphenol A and DDT.
 Studies have been performed that strongly suggest a relationship between detectable levels of mycoestrogen and growth and pubertal development.
 More than one study has shown that detectable levels of zearalenone and its metabolite alpha-zearalanol in girls are associated with significantly shorter heights at menarche.
 Other reports have documented premature onset of puberty in girls.
 Estrogen are known to cause decreased body weight in model animals, and the same effect has been seen in rats exposed to zearalenone.
 Interactions of ZEN and its metabolite with human androgen receptors (hAR) have also been documented.